Hi, I am Miss Foulstone- Year 2 Class Teacher and History coordinator.

 Outcomes in topic and literacy books evidence a broad and balanced history curriculum and demonstrate the children’s acquisition of identified key knowledge.
 Children review the agreed successes at the end of every session and are actively encouraged to identify their own target areas, with support from their teachers.
 Emphasis is placed on analytical thinking and questioning which helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world and they are curious to know more about the past.

 Assessment for learning is continuous throughout the planning, teaching and learning cycle.
 Key historical knowledge is taught to enable and promote the development of children’s historical enquiry skills.

 Assessment is supported by use of the following strategies:

 - Observing children at work, individually, in pairs, in a group and in class during whole class teaching.

-- Using differentiated, open-ended questions that require children to explain and unpick their understanding.
+- Using open-ended questions that require children to explain and unpick their understanding.

-- Providing effective feedback, including interactive marking through green pen questions where appropriate, to engage children with their learning and to provide opportunities for self-assessment, consolidation, depth and target setting.
+- Providing effective feedback, including verbal feedback and interactive marking through green pen questions where appropriate, to engage children with their learning and to provide opportunities for self-assessment, consolidation, depth and target setting.

 - Book moderation and monitoring of outcomes of work, to evaluate the range and balance of work and to ensure that tasks meet the needs of different learners, with the acquisition of the pre-identified key knowledge of each topic being evidenced through the outcomes.